AMWA-TV/nmos-content-model/specifications/ContentModel.md

 - **SourceID**: Unique identifier of the Source that produced the Grain.
 - **FlowID**: Unique identifier of the Flow that contains the Grain.
-- **OriginTimeStamp**: A TimeStamp representing when the Grain was captured.
+- **OriginTimeStamp**: A TimeStamp representing the capture time of the Grain Payload.
+For Grain Payloads with multiple samples, this shall be the sample time of the first sample.
 When capturing from a live source this should match the SyncTimeStamp.
 When replaying stored essence this should be populated from the Origin Timestamp of the stored Grain.
-- **SyncTimeStamp**: a TimeStamp representing when timestamp for the Grain essence data.
+- **SyncTimeStamp**: a TimeStamp representing the capture or playback time of the Grain Payload.
+For Grain Payloads with multiple samples, this shall be the sample time of the first sample.
 Two coincident audio and video Grains would share the same Sync Timestamp, which remains associated with them as they pass through processing devices.

 Grains may have the following optional attributes: